HaoyuCui/Simple-Face-Recognition/README.md

 To start with, you only need to:

-1. clone this file: `git clone https://github.com/HaoyuCui/Simple-Face-Recognition.git`
+1. clone this repository: `git clone https://github.com/HaoyuCui/Simple-Face-Recognition.git`

 2. input the command` cd Simple-Face-Recognition`